 The sequence in some ways reflects his approach to self-portraits in printmaking.
 The process of the form becoming and simultaneously being destroyed is constantly in tension in the material manipulation of the work.
 Parr modelled the pieces from the front but the absent image of the back of his head he moulded blind.
 The backs are by no means mute, they are as expressive as the fronts but the are formed by groping in the dark this approach bears some relationship to the dual aspects of his big drawings from the mid 1980s.
 In these the left side is anamorphic drawings distorted scientifically while the right hand side is expressive and employs haptic gestures.
 This dichotomy played out the functions of the conscious and unconscious mind or the functions of the left and right hemispheres of the brain.
 The bronze heads are raised up on plinths of beeswax.
 The cold metal of the heads suggests cold reason while the warm wax implies the body and material processes.

-Bronze Liars (Minus 1 to Minus 16), Anna Schwartz Gallery, Melbourne, Oct 1996–Oct 1996.
+Bronze Liars (Minus 1 to Minus 16), Anna Schwartz Gallery, Melbourne, Melbourne, Oct 1996–Oct 1996

-cut your throat an inch at a time: a survey of the works of Mike Parr 1970 - 2005, Newcastle Region Art Gallery, 01 Oct 2005–20 Nov 2005
+cut your throat an inch at a time: a survey of the works of Mike Parr 1970 - 2005, Newcastle Art Gallery, Newcastle, 01 Oct 2005–20 Nov 2005

-Mike Parr, Tasmanian Museum and Art Gallery, 21 Nov 2008–01 Mar 2009
+Mike Parr, Tasmanian Museum and Art Gallery, Hobart, 21 Nov 2008–01 Mar 2009